-Release the Rear has been designated as a Character Education Provider by the Arizona Department of Education (ADE).
+Release the Fear has been designated as a Character Education Provider by the Arizona Department of Education (ADE).

 “Character Education programs are designed to promote interpersonal and intrapersonal values and civic virtues through the intentional and focused effort to help students understand, care about and act upon core ethical values.
 Social and Emotional Learning refers to knowledge, habits, skills, and ideals that are at the heart of a child’s academic, personal, social, and civic development.
 They are necessary for success in both school and life.
 This type of learning enables individuals to recognize and manage emotions, develop caring and concern for others, make responsible decisions, establish and maintain positive relationships, and handle challenging situations effectively.
 Social and Emotional Learning programs build upon Character Education attributes through behavior modification behavior and skill development associated with the attributes that are addressed: Attentiveness, Diligence, Gratefulness, Responsibility, Caring, Discernment, Initiative, Sincerity, Citizenship, Forgiveness, Orderliness, Trustworthiness, Compassion, Generosity, Respect, Virtue, and Wisdom”